mycarneedsthis.com

 Reliability Adjustments

-After the weighted components are combined, the score is adjusted based on real-world reliability signals from NHTSA:
+After the weighted components are combined, the score is adjusted down based on real-world reliability signals from NHTSA:

 Recall Adjustment